oci-landing-zones/terraform-oci-modules-networking/examples/oke-examples/flannel/README.md

 This is an example of a network topology to host an OKE cluster that utilizes Flannel CNI, private API endpoint, private worker nodes and public load balancers.
 It is deployed via the [terraform-oci-cis-landing-zone-networking module](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-networking).

 The network configuration assumes cluster access occurs from an OKE client that is either external to the tenancy (as a user laptop) or a Compute instance in the VCN *mgmt-subnet*.
-In both cases, access to OKE API endpoint and worker nodes is expected to occur via the OCI Bastion service.
+In both cases, access to OKE API endpoint and worker nodes is enabled by the OCI Bastion service.
 Providing an access path via a jump host in a public subnet is also an option, however such topology is not in the scope of this example.

 ![Flannel_Network_Topology](diagrams/oke-flannel-network.drawio.png)